kgeorgieva/cilib.github.com/docs/user/clustering-psos.md

 each simulation to the final text file.
 Note CILib allows for one to output vectors but CIDA does not know how to handle them.
 I have created my own program to average the centroid positions and the fitness values and output them to a file.

+- ChangeDetectionStrategy: This is an abstract class holding the getClone() and detectChange methods that must be implemented for each change detection strategy.
+A change detection strategy being a class that determines whether a change has occurred in the dataset.

+- IterationBasedChangeDetectionStrategy: This is a change detection strategy that is based on the number iterations that have been completed.
+The user sets the iterationOfChange parameter to the frequency of change and if iterationOfChange number of iterations have passed since the previous change, then a change has occurred.

 - Validity Indexes: